Taking a Rubik’s Cube Approach to Data-Driven Decision-Making

 If you keep trying to solve the Rubik’s cube without the right data and knowledge, you’ll just be wasting your time trying to solve the cube.
 But with the right data in hand, you can apply the algorithms according to the outcome you want.

-Integration is crucial
+Integration is Crucial

 Have you noticed that while we might solve one face of the Rubik’s cube with like colors, when you want to solve the whole puzzle, you have to look at the cube in its entirety?
 You have to take one face at a time, but you cannot ignore the other faces…because each move, each block, each twist, and each turn will impact your overall outcome.